 Your surrogate income is calculated based on several factors.
 First-time surrogates can earn $50,000 to $90,000, while second-time surrogates can earn $60,000 to $110,000.
 Other factors, like your cost of living and current income, are considered as well.

-Here are a few examples of women who would earn different amounts of surrogate income within this range:
+These are just a few examples of women who would earn different amounts of surrogate income within this range:

 Sarah is a first-time surrogate living in a mid-size city in the Midwest.